Student Accounts

 Health Insurance

 Massachusetts state law requires all students registered for nine or more credits, including a semester of co-op, to provide proof of health insurance coverage.
 To comply with this law, students who meet the criteria are assessed a charge for a student health insurance plan.
 If a student is already covered by an alternate plan that offers comparable coverage and would like to waive the insurance plan, the student must complete a waiver online by the deadline.
 Student health insurance must be purchased or waived each academic year, typically in the fall semester.
-Information and deadlines for completing the waiver are published by the Student Accounts Office on the E-Bill and by targeted communications to student's Wentworth email addresses.
+Information and deadlines for completing the waiver are published by the Center for Wellness.
 International students are required to purchase the annual student health insurance plan.
 International exchange students who attend for one semester must purchase the student health insurance for the semester(s) which they will attend.
-The standard fee for health insurance for the 2023-2024 academic year is $1,949.
+The standard fee for health insurance for the 2025-2026 academic year is to be determined.

 Parking